-Tech stocks bask in Apple glow, Dow eyeing 22,000
+GLOBAL MARKETS-Tech stocks bask in Apple glow, Dow eyeing 22,000

 6 Min Read

-LONDON (Reuters) - Asian technology stocks hit 17-year peaks and Wall Street's Dow index looked set to break 22,000 points later on Wednesday, as blockbuster earnings from Apple (AAPL.O) rippled out to component makers globally.
+LONDON, Aug 2 (Reuters) - Asian technology stocks hit 17-year peaks and Wall Street's Dow index looked set to break 22,000 points later on Wednesday, as blockbuster earnings from Apple rippled out to component makers globally.

-Shares in the world's most valuable company surged 6 percent after-hours to a record of more than $159 each, taking its market capitalization above $830 billion.
+Shares in the world's most valuable company surged 6 percent after-hours to a record of more than $159 each, taking its market capitalisation above $830 billion.

 That should help carry the Dow through the 22,000 mark when trading resumes in New York.
-E-Mini futures for the Dow YMc1 were up 0.2 percent despite a lower Europe as disappointing results from Societe Generale and Commerzbank weighed on the bank stocks. [.EU]
+E-Mini futures for the Dow were up 0.2 percent despite a lower Europe as disappointing results from Societe Generale and Commerzbank weighed on the bank stocks.

-Apple reported better-than-expected iPhone sales, revenue and earnings per share and signaled its upcoming 10th-anniversary phone is on schedule.
+Apple reported better-than-expected iPhone sales, revenue and earnings per share and signalled its upcoming 10th-anniversary phone is on schedule.

-It helped dispel one of the few nagging doubts of the corporate earnings season so far -- that Amazon’s lackluster results last week might have revealed some tiredness among the giant U.S. tech and internet stocks that have been driving the stock market rally all year.
+It helped dispel one of the few nagging doubts of the corporate earnings season so far -- that Amazon’s lacklustre results last week might have revealed some tiredness among the giant U.S. tech and internet stocks that have been driving the stock market rally all year.

 "It is all about Apple," said Naeem Aslam chief market analyst at Think Markets.
 "The firm comfortably topped its forecast and produced stellar numbers for its revenue and profit."

-The MSCI tech index for Asia .MIAS0IT00PUS also climbed 0.9 percent to ground not trod since early 2000, bringing its gains for the year to a heady 40 percent.
+The MSCI tech index for Asia also climbed 0.9 percent to ground not trod since early 2000, bringing its gains for the year to a heady 40 percent.

-Those gains balanced losses in basic materials and energy to leave MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS steady near its highest since late 2007.
+Those gains balanced losses in basic materials and energy to leave MSCI's broadest index of Asia-Pacific shares outside Japan steady near its highest since late 2007.

 There was a note of caution over reports that U.S. President Donald Trump was close to a decision on how to respond to what he considers China's unfair trade practices.